ibm-cloud-docs/billing-usage/cc-working-with.md

 * Per client account, cloud service, and location where the service is running
 * Per client account and Resource Group

+The carbon calculation methodology has been independently validated by Bureau Veritas for the following key services: Virtual Private Cloud (VPC) and Virtual Servers for VPC, Cloud Object Storage, and Kubernetes Service.
+[View validation](https://cloud.ibm.com/media/docs/downloads/billing-usage/bureau-veritas-validation.pdf){: external}.

 For a more in depth explanation about carbon calculators methodology and calculations, see [Energy and carbon quantification methodology](https://cloud.ibm.com/media/docs/downloads/billing-usage/carbon-calc-method-v2.pdf){: external}.